samestrin/sentiment-summary/README.md

 #### Extractive Text:

 This method ranks sentences based on the frequency of keywords or phrases they contain.
 Sentences with more frequent words or phrases are considered more important and included in the summary.
-It is a simple and efficient approach but may not capture semantic relationships or context as well as other techniques.
+It is a simple and efficient approach but may not capture semantic relationships or context, as well as other techniques.

 #### Extractive Text Summarization Title Weighted:

-This method ranks sentences based on two factors: the frequency of keywords or phrases they contain, and the presence of words from the document's "title" section.
-The "title" is defined as the first few sentences (1% of the total, up to a maximum of 3 sentences) in the input text.
+This method ranks sentences based on the frequency of keywords or phrases they contain and the presence of words from the document's "title" section.
+The "title" is the first few sentences (1% of the total, up to a maximum of 3 sentences) in the input text.
 Words from these title sentences are considered more important and given additional weight when scoring each sentence.
-Sentences containing more frequent keywords or phrases, as well as words from the title section, are considered more important and included in the summary.
+Sentences containing more frequent keywords or phrases and words from the title section are considered more important and included in the summary.
 While efficient, this approach may not fully capture semantic relationships or context as effectively as more advanced techniques.

 #### Latent Semantic Analysis (LSA):